divStar/homelab/modules/host-setup/modules/zfs-storage/README.md

-# Share user
+# Storage Management

-Handles the creation and deletion of a dedicated `share-user:share-users` (UID:GID), who will own the media and other data files in the ZFS pool `storage-pool`.
+Handles the import and export of ZFS pools as well as directories.
 ## Contents

 <blockquote>